 The second outing for HartLife NFP after Our Fair City, Unwell is the story of ghosts, family, eldritch horror, and otherworld wonder.
 Lily Harper is summoned to the strange little town of Mount Absalom, OH to help her estranged mother run a boarding house after an accident.
 What she and the other lodgers find is mystery with a side of haunting, served with conspiracy, and maybe a bit of love and forgiveness for dessert.
 Also, celery.
 Lots of celery.
-Unwell will debut in February 2019.
-For more information visit www.unwellpodcast.com.
+Episodes are available at www.unwellpodcast.com and on iTunes.

 The Lesane Manuscript

 A Halloween offering from HartLife in 2017, "The Lesane Manuscript" tells the story of Vauquelin Lesane a knight, patriot, alchemist, sorcerer, madman, and murderer and the book that bears his name.
 You can listen to it here.

 At long last, I am a Deathscribe.
 "Monstruos" is my contribution to Deathscribe X (that would be the one in space).
 It will be performed at Lincoln Hall on December 4th.
 For more information, visit WildClaw Theatre.